GregoryMaks/RaptureXML/README.md

 		NSLog(@"Player #5: %@", [player child:@"name"]);
 	}];

-Note that you can only use XPath from the document root and it won't matter what RXMLElement you have.
+Note that these methods let you use XPath from the document root only and it won't matter what RXMLElement you have.
 If you have a derived RXMLElement, you can still build from the document root.

+Following method let you chose root node to use relative XPath expressions:

+	RXMLElement *playersXMLNode = [[rootXML childrenWithXPath:@"//players"] firstObject];

+	[playersXMLNode iterateWithXPath:@"./player" rootNode:playersXMLNode usingBlock: ^(RXMLElement *player) {
+		NSLog(@"Player: %@ (#%@)", [player child:@"name"], [player attribute:@"number"]);
+	}];

 If you're not familiar with XPath, you can use this [handy guide](http://www.w3schools.com/xpath/xpath_syntax.asp).

 # Namespaces #